 Mendocino County Superior Court

 Ukiah, CA 95482

-The Adult Drug Court is a voluntary, 18-month minimum, 6-phase program for non-violent offenders found eligible by the Drug Court team.
+The Adult Drug Court is a voluntary, 18-month minimum, multi-phase program for non-violent offenders found eligible by the Drug Court team.
 Eligible offenders are referred to the Behavioral Health Department's Division of Substance Use Disorders Treatment (SUDT) to determine suitability for the OPTIONS Program (Opportunities Provided to Interested Offenders Needing Sobriety.)
 Eligible offenders are also referred to the Public Defender or private defense counsel for explanation of the post-plea requirements.

 The Options Program Consists of: